atreynolds36/GTNexus-Mobile/README.md

 GTNexus Developer Network
 Using the To Do List

-I. Purpose
+##### I. Purpose
 	The purpose of this application is to allow organizations within the GTNexus community to assign short and simple tasks to each other right from their mobile devices.
-The app currently allows tasks to flow in one direction; an organization designated as a ‘buyer’ in the GTNexus community can assign tasks to organizations designated as sellers and the sellers can mark tasks as complete as they are completed.
+The app currently allows tasks to flow in one direction; an organization designated as a **buyer** in the GTNexus community can assign tasks to organizations designated as sellers and the sellers can mark tasks as complete as they are completed.

 II.
 Functionality
 	Login Page